ethereum/consensus-specs/specs/core/2_data-availability-proofs.md

-# Ethereum 2.0 Phase 2 -- Data Availability Proofs
+# Ethereum 2.0 Phase 2 -- Data Availability Checks

 **Notice**: This document is a work-in-progress for researchers and implementers.